nhost/nhost/templates/cra-template-nhost-react-apollo-template/README.md

 # Nhost React Apollo Template

-This template bootstrapped using `create-react-app` showcases how to properly use Nhost SDK within your React project.
-For a more comprehensive guide you can follow the [quickstart guide](https://docs.nhost.io/guides/quickstarts/react).
+This template, bootstrapped with [`create-react-app`](https://create-react-app.dev), offers a robust starting point for your React project using [Nhost](https://nhost.io) as the backend,complete with essential features to accelerate your development process.
+For a step-by-step guide on how to build on top of this template, refer to the [quickstart guide](https://docs.nhost.io/guides/quickstarts/react).

 ## Features